MMcM/parallel-ascii-kbd/README.md

 See, for instance, [here](http://www.vcfed.org/forum/showthread.php?68827-Are-these-parallel-ASCII&p=567157#post567157) and [here](http://retro.hansotten.nl/kim-1-rev-b-ceramic-cpu-ascii-display-ascii-keyboard-brutech-4k-ram/).

-Has an 24-pin edge connector, which is numbered 1-12 and 13-24 rather than A-N.
+Has a 24-pin edge connector, which is numbered 1-12 and 13-24 rather than A-N.

 There are 7 LEDs lit directly by the data output signals.
 They therefore show the (LSB left, inverted) ASCII character while the key is help down.